-Free Things To Do In and Around Glastonbury, Somerset, UK
+The Top Free Things To Do In and Around Glastonbury, Somerset, UK

-A Walk (or Cycle) Away From the Town
+A Walk (or Cycle) From Glastonbury Town

+One of the best free things to do near Glastonbury is go for a scenic walk or cycle ride.
 There are some excellent walking guides to download for free from the Avalon Marshes site.

 Visit the Tor – obviously.
 Spectacular views, weak possibility of encountering Gwyn Ap Nudd the King of the Fairies in his court under this iconic hill, strong possibility of encountering someone playing a drum.
 Depending on the time of year you may find a ceremony in progress, someone making a music video, a handfasting (pagan wedding) the ashes being scattered of someone who loved Glastonbury, or just some people wearing anoraks and looking a bit puffed out.
 Check out the Avalon Orchard at the foot of the Tor

 If you fancy a really long walk up the Tor follow the Labyrinth path, be warned though, I have met a group of American ladies who came back exhausted after spending 9 hours walking it (even though they cheated and came back the quick way!).